 Recognized for the quality of their manufacturing contributions to ITER were: Kiswire Advanced Technology (KAT); Nexans Korea; and the Italian Consortium for Applied Superconductivity (ICAS).

-KAT, who was awarded the manufacturing contract for 93 tons of niobium-tin (Nb3Sn) superconducting strand for ITER toroidal field conductors in 2009, completed the procurement last year.
-"To have completed the manufacturing in four years is impressive," stressed the head of the Korean Domestic Agency Kijung Jung, "especially considering that the worldwide rate of Nb3Sn strand production before ITER did not exceed 15 tons per year."
+KAT, who was awarded the manufacturing contract for 93 tonnes of niobium-tin (Nb3Sn) superconducting strand for ITER toroidal field conductors in 2009, completed the procurement last year.
+"To have completed the manufacturing in four years is impressive," stressed the head of the Korean Domestic Agency Kijung Jung, "especially considering that the worldwide rate of Nb3Sn strand production before ITER did not exceed 15 tonnes per year."

 The cabling contract for the toroidal field conductors was awarded to Nexans Korea, also in 2009.
 From the superconducting strand produced by KAT, Nexans manufactured 27 superconducting cables and 2 qualification dummies—the entire Korean share of toroidal field cable procurement.
 Production was successfully completed and all the authorization to proceed points (ATPP) were cleared by the ITER Organization in May 2014.